-- Create flash cards with questions you make up from the lecture and lab with answers on the back.

-- Use mnemonic devises and other games to remember concepts; go to Google images, YouTube and Khan Academy for additional pictures and videos to clarify concepts.

-- Make lists of confusing topics from your studying and ask questions. - Take advantage of the professor's office hours. - JOIN A STUDY GROUP and predict what questions the professor could ask on the test. - Get the telephone number of one or more buddies in case you are absent from a class.
+- REWRITE YOUR NOTES soon after the you complete the lab exercises. - Create flash cards with questions you make up from the lab with answers on the back. - Use mnemonic devises and other games to remember concepts; go to Google images, YouTube - and Khan Academy for additional pictures and videos to clarify concepts. - Make lists of confusing topics from your studying and ask questions. - Take advantage of the professor's office hours. - JOIN A STUDY GROUP and predict what questions the professor could ask on the test. - Get the telephone number of one or more buddies in case you are absent from a class.